colyseus/schema/README.md

 ## Limitations and best practices

+- Each `Schema` structure can hold up to `64` fields.
+If you need more fields, use nested structures.
 - `NaN` or `null` numbers are encoded as `0`
 - `null` strings are encoded as `""`
 - `Infinity` numbers are encoded as `Number.MAX_SAFE_INTEGER`